manalsolanki/git-branching-practice/README.md

-Q.1 Which gas is responsible for global warming?
+Q. Which gas is responsible for global warming?
+A. Carbon Dioxide